Henry Tang

-Henry Tang Ying-yen (born 6 September 1952) is a Hong Kong politician who served as the Chief Secretary of Hong Kong between 2007 and 2011.
+Henry Tang Ying-yen (唐英年; born 6 September 1952) is a Hong Kong politician who served as the Chief Secretary of Hong Kong between 2007 and 2011.
 He held the position of Financial Secretary from 2003 to 2007.
 In 2012, he lost the Hong Kong Chief Executive Election to Leung Chun-ying.

 Background and education

 Tang was born 6 September 1952 at early morning at Hong Kong Sanatorium & Hospital in Happy Valley, Wan Chai in British Hong Kong, His family operated in the textile industry and came from Wuxi, Jiangsu to Hong Kong in 1949 to escape the communists who were taking over the Chinese mainland.
 Henry Tang himself was born in what was then British Hong Kong in 1952.
 Tang went to Culford School in Suffolk in Britain before attending and graduating from Cranbrook Schools in Bloomfield Hills, Michigan.
 He earned a Bachelor of Arts degree from the University of Michigan in 1975.

 Henry Tang is commonly believed to have attended Graduate School at Yale University and to have obtained a master's degree in sociology.
 These were credentials submitted to then Hong Kong governor David Wilson in 1991–1992.
 So far there is no evidence that he did obtain that degree.

 Tang has extensive ties with the central government of China as his father Tang Hsiang Chien was a standing committee member of the Chinese People's Political Consultative Conference, the advisory body to the National People's Congress.